 Your kids are probably really good at tapping away on a phone or iPad.
 But how are their old-fashioned typing skills?
 It matters.
 After all, they’re not going to be typing their future term papers on a mobile phone (we hope).
-Thankfully, there are a slew of fun—and free!—online typing games for kids that’ll teach them to know their way around a QWERTY keyboard.
-Read on to learn more about our faves.
+Thankfully, there are a slew of fun—and free!—typing games for kids that’ll teach them to know their way around a QWERTY keyboard.
+Read on to learn more about these cool online games for kids.

 This is, in our opinion, the best typing game site available without a subscription.
 The site features 13 fun games, all of which were "created in real classrooms together with teachers."
 The approach is simple: Instead of making kids start their typing lessons using all 10 fingers right off the bat, the lessons focus on three or four keys at a time, and kids are encouraged, in the beginning, to just use one finger to type the letters.
 The idea is that once they know where all the keys are, they'll naturally become better typists.